Change to view Australian and NZ students' course information. You are viewing international students' course information.

 |Course duration||4 years full-time|

-As an early childhood specialist, you can play an instrumental role in the education and development of children from birth to Year 3 at primary school.
+As an early childhood specialist, you can make a significant and lasting difference to the life of a child.
 Each day in early childhood brings new challenges and opportunities to assist with a child’s growth and love of learning.

 Why choose this course?

-Career opportunities in early childhood education are increasing and experts who can design early childhood programs and engage younger children in learning are in demand.
-At QUT, we combine outstanding academic programs with leading-edge research taught by early childhood experts.
-You will be supported by leading academics and experience unique, real-world opportunities that prepare you to teach in early childhood.
+Career opportunities in early childhood education are increasing and experts who can design early childhood programs and engage younger children in learning are expected to be in demand.
+At QUT we combine outstanding academic programs with the latest knowledge gained through leading research.
+You will be supported by specialist early childhood academics and you will experience unique, real-world opportunities that prepare you to teach in early childhood.

 As early childhood specialists, graduates are prepared to work in early childhood settings including lower years of primary school and Prep.
-Graduates have a range of career options including teaching in a primary school and leadership roles in childcare settings and kindergarten.
+Graduates have a range of career options available including teaching in a primary school and leadership roles in childcare settings and kindergarten.
+Your qualification can also allow you to work in other locations within Australia and overseas.

 Students admitted with a completed Diploma of Children’s Services (Early Childhood Education and Care), or an Advanced Diploma of Children’s Services, or an equivalent accredited qualification, will be automatically granted credit (advanced standing) of 96 credit points.